Why Erling Haaland Will Probably Be A Bust In 2022-23

 Haller and Werner are forwards, but Havertz and Sancho are not.
 So perhaps it is unfair to hold the failures of Havertz and Sancho against Haaland’s prospects for success.
 In that vein, let’s focus entirely on forwards.

-As it turns out, only looking at strikers does not help the outlook for Haaland.
-In fact, it may even make the picture worse, considering just how high the expectations were for superstars Cristiano Ronaldo and Romelu Lukaku last season, particularly given that both had previously established themselves as proven goal scorers in the EPL before leaving for leagues outside England.
+As it turns out, looking only at strikers does not help Haaland’s prospects.
+In fact, it may make the picture even worse, considering just how high the expectations were for superstars Cristiano Ronaldo and Romelu Lukaku last season, and particularly given that both had previously established themselves as proven goal-scorers in the EPL.

-In this case, the average for Haller, Werner, Lukaku and Werner was 24 goals and 7 assists in the season before their transfer, which plummeted to 10 goals and 5 assists in the EPL season thereafter.
+In this case, the average for Haller, Werner, Lukaku and Werner was 24 goals plus 7 assists in the prior season, and that plummeted to ten goals plus five assists in the EPL season thereafter.

 Production Falloff by Recent EPL Forward Transfers